zoe-pith/pith-site/_drafts/paris.md

 Many of Paris' most innovative and renowned restaurants have small wine bars affixed next door or a floor below.
 There are also many excellent standalone spots that serve the same blend of simple, delicious food with inexpensive glasses of super cool wine. prefer to visit these places, because they are cheaper, simpler, and faster.
 You can usually also buy a bottle from their collection to take home on your way out.
 Around 5pm I am often guilty of searching for a "cave a vins" nearby to see if anything interesting is located close by.

-One to check out is _Septime La Cave_ — the little wine-bar sister of fabulous tasting menu restaurant Septime and the seafood focused à la carte Clamato.
-Here you can eat ruby red slices of cured beef leg shimmering with fennel seed oil and a plate of fresh ricotta with salty anchovies and toasted hazelnuts — all with glasses of some great finds.
+One to check out is _Septime La Cave_ — the little wine-bar sister of fabulous tasting menu restaurant _Septime_ and the seafood focused à la carte _Clamato_.
+Here you can eat ruby red slices of cured beef leg shimmering with fennel seed oil and a plate of fresh ricotta with salty anchovies and toasted hazelnuts — all while tasting super interesting wines.

 ![](/images/septimecave.jpg)

 #### Restaurants

-A few restaurants that I revisited on my last trip to Paris and can recommend .
-One note — I'm growing to think that buying wine by the bottle at restaurants yields exceptional value in Paris.
-Wines are cheaper to begin with because there are so fewer EU importation and alcohol taxes, but the restaurants themselves don't mark up bottles by much.
-Don't be afraid to chat with sommeliers about your preferences and.
-I often also ask for a recommendation to pair with a few dishes I'm pretty sure I'll order.
+OK, here are few restaurants that I revisited on my last trip to Paris and can happily recommend to anyone.
+This list is not exhaustive at all, so again, I'd recommend also checking out _David Lebovitz's_ [_great compilation_](https://www.davidlebovitz.com/paris/) of Paris restaurants.

+One note for dinners in Paris: I'm growing to think that buying wine by the bottle at restaurants yields exceptional value in Paris.
+Wines are cheaper to begin with because there are so fewer EU importation and alcohol taxes, but the restaurants themselves are more likely to have interesting minimal-intervention wines at a reasonable mark-up.
+Don't be afraid to chat with sommeliers about your preferences!
+I often ask for a recommendation to pair with a few dishes I'm pretty sure I'll order.

 ### Clown Bar

-Clown Bar is an absolute classic.
-A small wine bar next to the big Circus D'Hiver building  The chef has changed but the food, wine, and atmosphere are perfect.
-Veal brains if you're adventurous, perfectly juicy and crisp pigeon, creamy burrata, toothsome cured fish with long slices of _buddha's hand_ citrus.
+Clown Bar is an absolute classic: a small restaurant next to a big old circus building,  The chef has changed but the food, wine, and atmosphere are perfect.
+Veal brains if you're adventurous, perfectly juicy and crisp pigeon, creamy burrata, toothsome cured fish with long slices of buddha's hand citrus.
+They also have an excellent _pithivier_: a heavenly heart-attack (foie gras, duck, etc) stuffed inside puff pastry.
+YUM!

 ### Frenchie's Bar A Vins